nramabad/Dashboard/README.md

 #### UI/UX Choices

 The Momentum browser extension for Chrome was a strong inspiration.
 Dashboard's clean interface and scenic imagery makes it a natural choice for browser homepage.
 However, it contains tools more powerful than Momentum.
-By retaining a single information box that toggles for various widgets/tools, Dashboard remains approachable to the user while lending itself to addition of more powerful tools over time.
+By retaining a single information box that toggles for various widgets/tools, Dashboard remains approachable to the user while lending itself to the addition of more powerful tools over time.

 ### Future Plans

 Weather implementation is a large feature to be rolled out soon.
 Everything necessary for its implementation apart from the React Component already exists in the Dashboard codebase.
 Users will be able to get weather by location.
-Users could enter a the partial or full name of a city/destination and choose from a list of location query matches.
+Users will be able to enter the partial or full name of a city/destination and choose from a list of location query matches.
 Alternatively, users that enable the application's access of their geolocation can rely on the application to do all the work.
 Geolocation data will automatically grab and find relevant weather forecasts.
 Finally, a weather peak component will exist in the top right corner to indicate today's prevailing weather.

 Currently error handling is not explicitly performed.
 Future work would change backend routes to send JSON errors and frontend reducers to correctly handle errors across all actions.
 From there, errors can be displayed appropriately in the component.